peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Composition

-The solutions that exist for managing composition offer the consumer varying degrees of control over the children being rendered.
+The solutions that exist for managing composition in React provide the consumer with varying degrees of control over the children being rendered.

-This thread from Brad Frost highlights some of the trade offs.
+This thread from Brad Frost highlights some of the trade offs between different approaches.

-Using an `array` or `object` prop to manage composition is one approach.
-Here the component is saying "Please give me the data —I'll take care of rendering".
+Using an `array` or `object` prop to manage composition is an approach that is suitable for design systems that prioritize consistency over customization.
+Here the component is saying "Just give me the data —I'll take care of rendering".

 ```jsx
 <Tabs items={[